 Create a bootable Windows 10 USB flash drive with UltraISO

 UltraISO is a great tool for creating and managing ISO image files.
 It is rather simple to operate and can be used for creating bootable USB flash drives as well.
-You can download a trial version of the program from the official website.
+You can download a trial version.
 Install it and run as administrator (right click on the shortcut and select that option).

 Go to the File menu and click Open (or Cntrl+O) or just hit the folder icon with a small green arrow: